decay88/Tengri_Shellcode_Loader/README.md

 ### GUI

 It is a GUI application and fairly self explanatory.
+To run is just run the Tengri_SB.exe in the folder as the rest of the repo.

 The folder structure MUST be maintained for it to work and generated loaders are output into the FinishedLoader folder.